"Her mathematical passion is only equalled by her knowledge and her clever demonstrations" - Cheltenham Science Festival 2015 brochure

 More about Katie's work:

 Katie works for Think Maths with Matt Parker, giving talks in schools around the country about engaging off-curriculum mathematics.
-She also does admin and project management for Think Maths, and ran the Domino Computer project at Manchester Science Festival in 2012.
+She also does admin and project management for Think Maths, and ran the Domino Computer project at Manchester Science Festival in 2012 as well as the MegaMenger international fractal construction project in 2014.

 Katie is also a Mathematics Masterclass speaker for the Royal Institution - giving workshops on Saturday mornings for groups of gifted and talented students, on mathematical topics.
 She has delivered a number of masterclass sessions, ranging from primary age up to Sixth Form, on topics including topology, maths busking, open conjectures in maths, and mathematical origami.
 She has also delivered lectures in the Ri's Faraday Lecture theatre, and run sessions as part of their summer programme.